primitivefinance/primitive-dodoc/README.md

 ## 📦 Installation

-First thing to do is to install the plugin:
+First thing to do is to install the plugin in your Hardhat project:

 ```bash
 # Using yarn